Skip to content

 Why is TRIR Important?

 OSHA has specific reporting requirements, and some companies are required to submit injury and illness information electronically.
 OSHA monitors these results, and high rates could trigger a visit from an inspector.
 A high TRIR rate can also mean an increase in your insurance rates.
-If your TRIR rate is much higher than your industry’s average rate, you likely need to make some improvements in your overall safety program.
+If your TRIR rate is much higher than your industry’s average rate, based on a 40-hour work week, you likely need to make some improvements in your overall safety program.

 Download this eBook to learn the different types of safety data and best practices for using data and analytics to improve your safety program.